Mining (oil and gas, coal, and metal ore mining in particular) is a controversial sector in society.

 [Consider how] automated technologies [can] increase efficiency and reduce human involvement in high safety risk operations

 More comprehensive and detailed safety reporting from countries and businesses – China in particular [could provide better disclosure of safety statistics by companies]

 Other Resources on solution for worker safety are:

 Providing for the safety of miners (web.mit.edu)

 web.mit.edu also has a resource page on international regulations

 Land Rehabilitation After Mining

-In developed countries, land reclamation may involve:
+In some countries, land reclamation may involve:

-- environmental impact assessment
+– an environmental impact assessment

-– development of environmental management plans
+– development of an environmental management plan

 – mine closure planning (which must be done before the start of mining operations)